Budget

 Our Approach

-As we address these budget constraints, we are guided by the following principles:
+As we address budget constraints, we are guided by the following principles:

 - Prioritizing classroom needs